zephhhhhh/kitlang/README.md

 A statically-typed, Rust-inspired programming language designed for embedding as a plugin, extension, or modding language.

 > **Note**: Kitlang is a hobby project for personal use and demonstrating compiler construction principles.
-Kitlang is still a work in progress and many features are either not implemented entirely, only partially implemented, or is still in progress of being tested and worked on.
+Kitlang is still a work in progress and many features are still in progress of being tested and validated.
 Kitlang is _**NOT**_ ready for any serious application in it's current state and using it as such may lead to instability and undefined behaviour.

 ## Features